Rudaj Organization: Organization

-Nardino Colotti (born 1963) of the Bronx, New York, is an Italian American protégé of the late Gambino soldier Phil (Skinny Phil) Loscalzo and co-leader of the Albanian Mafia Rudaj Organization.
+Nardino Colotti (born 1963) of The Bronx, New York, is an Italian-American protégé of the Gambino soldier Phil (Skinny Phil) Loscalzo and co-leader of the Albanian mafia Rudaj Organization.
 Loscalzo allegedly promised Colotti territory with rackets to run in the Bronx and to propose him for Gambino family membership.
 However, when Loscalzo died, Sicilian Gambino soldier Joe Gambino took over his operations.
-Rudaj and Coletti didn't receive his territory and they neither wanted to work for Gambino, nor did they respect him.
+Rudaj and Colotti didn't receive his territory and they neither wanted to work for Gambino, nor did they respect him.
 Therefore, in 1993 they became independent and founded their own organization.
 In addition to gambling dens in Queens the Rudaj Organization ran gambling operations in Mount Vernon and Port Chester.
 Nardino Colotti's group had a gambling joint on Adee Street in Port Chester and forced bar owners in Mount Vernon to install their illegal gambling machines.
 In one instance, Colotti's group tried to force Salvatore Misale, the owner of Puerto Roja in Mount Vernon, to hand over his bar to the Corporation.
 Misale went to authorities in 2003 after he endured a beating at a Bronx cafe over his refusal to hand over the keys to the bar.
 Lamaj (who?) sliced his ear off and then beat and cursed at him.